dCache/release-notes/dcache-minimal-installation.md

 #### DOOR
  - User entry points (WebDav, NFS, FTP, DCAP, XROOT)
- -

 #### PoolManager
 - The heart of a dCache System is the poolmanager.
 When a user performs an action on a file - reading or writing - a transfer request is sent to the dCache system.
 The poolmanager then decides how to handle this request.

 #### Namespace
-- The namespace provides a single rooted hierarchical file system view of the stored data
+- The namespace provides a single rooted hierarchical file system view of the stored data.
 - metadata DB, POSIX layer

 #### POOL